gulfiliz/gulfiliz.github.io/_posts/2025-06-30-erotapokriseis-vi.md

 **A:** Yetiyor, hem de fazlasıyla.
 Post-truth gerçekliği tartışmalı kıldı, ama o ışık tartışmaya girmiyor ki; iznini istemeden gözüne çarpıyor.
 Ekran bize bir şey gösterir, gökyüzü bize çarpar.
 Farkı da bu: simülasyon bizi izleyici yapar, Andromeda ise şahit.
 2,5 milyon yıl yol gelmiş bir foton karşısında insan numara yapamıyor. İyi ki de yapamıyor aslında.

 ---

+**5) Q:** Are you in a relationship?
+I am curious about your love life.

+**A:** I have to admit, I find this question a little funny and trivial!
+After all these posts, this is what you are curious about? :)
+I understand the curiosity, but I do not really like sharing my private life on social media, on my blog, or on the internet in general.
+Some parts of life should remain unlabeled, unposted, and unperformed.

+So, respectfully, I will keep that to myself!

+---

+**6) Q:** What is something you simply cannot tolerate in life?

+**A:** Cruelty disguised as intelligence.
+I cannot tolerate people who mistake being harsh for being honest, or being cynical for being intelligent.
+There is a particular kind of person who thinks kindness is naïve, humility is weakness, and sensitivity is something to be mocked.
+I find that unbearable.
+I also cannot tolerate vulgarity of character, not in the superficial sense but the deeper kind: people who humiliate others, who perform their status, who speak without grace, who turn every room into a stage for their ego.
+Life is already difficult enough.
+I do not want to be around people who make it uglier on purpose.

+And one more thing, quieter but just as intolerable to me: evasion of honesty disguised as comfort.
+I cannot stand the kind of reassurance that softens a structural problem instead of naming it, the "it's going fine" that withholds rather than reveals.
+When something is broken, I would rather be told plainly than be protected from the truth.
+I prefer analysis to reassurance, and I find it hard to trust warmth that comes at the cost of honesty.
+Being shielded from reality, even out of kindness, feels to me like a quiet form of disrespect, both to me and to the truth itself.
+If you care about someone, you tell them what is actually wrong.
+Comfort that requires omission is not comfort; it is avoidance wearing a gentler face.

+---

+**7) Q:** Is home a place for you, or more of a feeling?

+**A:** This question looks like a cliché, but it really isn't.
+Thank you for asking it.
+And I think I might be one of the most objective people you could come across in trying to answer it, because of where I'm standing.
+My answer is this.
+Home used to be a specific place for me.
+It was Urla, it was İzmir.
+Then I lost my grandmother, and now I'm in Dallas.
+While I'm far away, an illusion forms in me, maybe a defense mechanism: that she is still alive, still there in İzmir.
+But every time I actually go back to İzmir, it hurts so much.
+I feel such disappointment, because I see that she isn't there anymore.
+So that place isn't my home either.
+When I'm there, I can't bring myself to miss Dallas, but the place I'm in now isn't home the way it used to be either.
+I think home is definitely a feeling.
+Wherever the person you love, the person you love most, happens to be, that is where your home is.
+Once that person is gone, the place loses its old meaning.
+That's just how it is...